While Canada’s biggest city certainly has the prices to match its size, you CAN find free things to do in Toronto and cheap things to do as well!

 Enjoy These Free (or Cheap) Things to Do in Toronto!

 As you can see, there are plenty of free things to do in Toronto if you get creative and do your research.
+If you’d like to save even more money on your trip don’t forget to check out my guide on secret Airbnb money-saving tips that’ll have you booking your trip like a pro!
 I hope you enjoy your trip!